🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Is an acquisition an IPO?

-An acquisition is not an IPO.
-An acquisition is when an acquiring company purchases part of or all of a target company to form one new company.
+No, an acquisition is not an IPO.
+An acquisition is when one company purchases part of or all of another company to form one new company.
+An IPO is when a private company goes public and sells its shares to investors on the public market.

 What is the difference between an IPO and a takeover?

-An IPO is when a private company decides to go public and sell its shares to individual investors, whereas a takeover is when a company buys out another company.
+An IPO is when a private company decides to go public and sell its shares to investors on the public market.
+A takeover is when one company takes control of another company.
+A takeover may be hostile, meaning it is unwanted by the target company’s management.

 Photo credit: iStock/Yuri_Arcurs